Meaning and Significance of Namaste or Namaskar

 Forms of Namaste

-a.
-Namaskar to a Person of the Same Age Group
+- Namaskar to a Person of the Same Age Group

 Join your hands together and place the thumbs at the center of the chest.
 This form or mudra makes the fingers the antenna for receiving Sattvic frequencies of the universe.
 The closeness to the chest is to activate the anhat chakra.
 This increases the humility in the person, at the same time creating a circle of bliss around the person.

-b.
-Namaskar to an Elder
+- Namaskar to an Elder

 Same as (a), but the hands are raised together and in front of the forehead (the site of third eye) and the head is slightly lowered to convey deep respect.

-c.
-Namaskar while Praying
+- Namaskar while Praying

 Join the fingers and thumbs of both the hands but the fingers should be loose (and not rigid or straight).
 The thumbs should not join the fingers.
-The inner portion of the palms should have some space between then.
-The eyes are closed, head is bowed, and the hands could go completely above the head.
+The inner portion of the palms should have some space between them.
+The eyes are closed, the head is bowed, and the hands could go completely above the head.
 This is the highest form of reverence.

 Another signification of Namaste

-Bringing the hands together is a highly symbolic gesture.
+Bringing hands together is a highly symbolic gesture.
 According to tradition, the right hand represents the higher self or the divine within, while the left hand represents the lower, worldly self.
 By pressing the palms together, the person doing Namaskar unites these two aspects and at the same time tries to connect with the individual before him or her.
-Universally bowing expresses love and respect.
+Universally, bowing expresses love and respect.

 With a better understanding of the word and the concept of Namaskar, it is hoped that this beautiful way of greeting and wishing will bring in more love, respect and humility in our society.